dusandjovanovic/-spark-yelp-dataset-sentiment-analysis/README.md

 Task is located in a **separate runnable java class** and all associted code is located in the `.java` files which will be explained.
 Dataset files and helper text files are placed in the `resources` folder and loaded locally.

-The location of **output files** is the `outputs/` folder.
-Output files are named accordingly to the coresponding task.
+The location of output files is the outputs/ folder.
+Output files are named accordingly to the coresponding subtask such as `output-01.csv` is the output file of the first subtask and `output-main.csv` is the output file of the main task.

 ```
 /